aaatipamula/Notes/Math/Linear Algebra.md

 As the name suggest this focuses on [Linear Equations](https://en.wikipedia.org/wiki/Linear_equation) explicitly.

+A **Linear Equation** is one that contains variables manipulated by reversable operations.
+Variables can be manipulated by constants which are multiplied, divided, added, and subtracted.

 ## *Systems* of *Linear Equations*

 There are **3 operations** that can be performed on Linear Systems: